-Wendy Orrison is in her 13th season at the helm of the Washington and Lee field hockey program.
-Orrison ushered W&L into its first full varsity season in 2001 and has led the Generals to a .500 record or better in nine of the last 11 seasons.
+Wendy Orrison spent 14 seasons at the helm of the Washington and Lee field hockey program.
+Orrison ushered W&L into its first full varsity season in 2001 and ledled the Generals to a .500 record or better in 10 of her 14 years.

 The rise of the program culminated during the 2005 season when Orrison led the team to a 15-6 overall record, the program's first ODAC Championship and a berth in the NCAA Tournament.